The walkway to the underground businesses lies directly beneath the main street sidewalks,

 In the 1920s and 30s, the town was shrinking and natural gas replaced coal.
 The underground businesses closed, and in the 1940s, walls were placed in the walkway, separating the buildings.
 In some places the underground was used as a basement, in others, they were closed up with the original business furnishings left in place.

 Many years later, Adrianna Dierolf inherited the Dick Building.
 As a young girl, she wasn't permitted to go down to the underground, but this was her chance and she hired someone to open up one of the entrances.
 She discovered that many of the shop furnishings had been left behind.

 Adrianna started showing people the tunnels in 1981, but when Ellinwood replaced its sidewalks in 1982, the community filled most of them with sand.
 Only 3 sections were kept open, and today's tours are under the section at the Dick building, which housed a harness maker, barber, and bathhouse underground.

 Today, the Ellinwood Museum Association offers tours of the Ellinwood Underground World.
-The late James Elliott led our tour, which departed from the nearby Wolf Hotel.
-James had a great voice and did a good job of making the history of Ellinwood interesting.
+James Elliott leads the tours, which depart from the nearby Wolf Hotel.
+James has a great voice and does a good job of making the history of Ellinwood interesting.

 Calling this attraction the "Underground World" is a bit misleading.
 It makes it sound much larger than it is.
 The tour can only visit a small portion of the Underground beneath the Dick Building.
 Still, it is well worth a one hour visit.